mainwp/mainwp/readme.txt

 Is there a plugin or theme that you do not want to update for compatibility or other issues?
 Just tell to your MainWP Dashboard to ignore it and it will no longer alert you of the update.

 = Abandoned Plugin and Theme Alerts =
-Sometimes when a plugin hasn't had an update in a long time we tend to forget about it which could lead to security or compatibility issues, your MainWP Dashboard will alert you of possibly abandoned plugins or themes so that you can look for a more update plugin.
+When a plugin hasn't had an update in a long time we tend to forget about it which could lead to security or compatibility issues, your MainWP Dashboard will alert you of possibly abandoned plugins or themes so that you can look for a more updated plugin or theme.

 = Reliable Backups =
 We understand that your WordPress data is valuable — you’re never more than a moment away from a complete disaster, so make sure you do it right!
 MainWP comes with a built in Backup Feature or you can use one of our [Free Backup Extensions](https://extensions.mainwp.com/product-category/mainwp-extensions/free/) that incorporate the most popular Backup plugins directly into your Dashboard.